burundiocibu/loranet/README.md

 # LoRaNet: a private network of LoRa nodes using the RadioHead library
 This is for a private network of LoRa nodes communicating to a single gateway which can plumb the entites into homeassistant compatable mqtt entities.

 ## LoRaNet bridge
 Python code to talk to a Adafruit LoRa feather via a LoRa bonnet attached to a raspberry pi. development is done in a python venv virtual environment (loranet/bridge/.venv)

+Note that this code is not intended to be a python package but run as a systemd service.

 ### Classes
     LoRaBase : Interface to the base station LoRa radio; no threads tx/rx calls can take hundreads of ms